AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 * **Data Validation**: Validate submitted data, in XDP or XML format, against a template created using AEM Forms Designer.

 **NOTE:** The **Document Assurance APIs** and **Forms Service APIs** are under early adopter program.
 You can write to `aem-forms-ea@adobe.com` from your official email address to join the early adopter program and request access to the Document Assurance capability.

+## Edge Delivery Services for Forms (Forms Submission Service)

+Edge Delivery Services for AEM Forms is a composable set of services that enables a rapid development environment where authors can update, publish, and launch new forms rapidly.
+These services deliver exceptional and high impact forms experiences that drive engagement and conversions.
+These forms experiences are easy to author and develop.

+### Forms Submission Service API

+The Forms Submission Service API is designed to handle the submission of form data.
+When a user fills out a form, the API ensures that all the entered information is collected and sent to the correct destination for processing.

+#### How It Works:

+1. Data Collection: All the information entered by the user is gathered into a field called data.
+1. Form Identification: Each form has a unique identifier, which is a Base64-encoded path.
+This identifier helps the system recognize which specific form has been submitted.
+1. Submission: The API takes the data and the form's unique identifier to process and store the submitted information appropriately.

+In simple terms, the API acts as a messenger that takes the user's filled-in form data and delivers it to the right place, ensuring that the system knows exactly which form was submitted.

 ### Community forum and feedback